tushar5526/tushar5526.github.io/content/til/what-is-the-true-order-of-files-in-a-directory.md

-The C code was reading the directory layout at a very low level, and the files/subdirectories were actually not sorted alphabetically, but in the order they had been written into the so-called `directory-index`.
+The C code was reading the directory layout at a very low level, and the files/subdirectories were actually not sorted alphabetically, but in the order they appeared in the directory file.

 I even did not know this existed!

+## Notes

+> The index of a directory is written in a directory file for e.g. ext file systems.
+As another example, ReiserFS uses a [B+ Tree](https://en.wikipedia.org/wiki/ReiserFS#Design).

 Having a closer look at the 30 lines of C code, we noticed that the recursion had a bug,